 I listened intently, as my (very pretty) twenty-two-year-old sister, who was on her way out the door to go clubbing with her girlfriends, complained about the makeup of the group.
 She had just found out that one of her friends was going who she wished wasn’t going.
 The reason was enlightening.

 According to her, when this girl was out with the group, she stole all the attention away from the other girls because she was so pretty.
 “The men never look at me,” she moaned.
 “Because they’re too busy trying to get her attention.”

 After we hung up the phone, I thought about what she said, and how I used to feel the same way when I went out socially with a friend, who most deemed beautiful.
-This girl was tall, shapely and very outgoing.
-She was also very confident, and the guys would almost knock the rest over to get to her.
+This girl was tall, shapely, and very outgoing.
+She was also very confident, and the guys would practically knock the rest of us over to get to her.

 I was so shocked I almost stumbled when I accepted his hand.
 We ended up dancing all night together and having breakfast the next morning.

 It’s a known fact that being pretty will open doors and pave the way, but do they receive better treatment?
 Yes!
+Even if only for a moment.
 Is there a real advantage to being endowed with the word pretty or beautiful, or does it really matter?
 Yes, it does!
-The truth is that pretty women may get more attention, but they also have to have more than beauty to sustain that attention.
+The truth is that pretty woman may get more attention, but they also have to have more than beauty to sustain that attention.